 |We are a happy bunch!|

-That’s it for now, but be sure to join us next week for another enriching installment of “Puppy Tales”.
+That’s it for now but be sure to join us next week for another regal installment of “Puppy Tales”.